s-ccs/MSc_LMM_EEG/README.md

 ### 4) Create figures
 Adapt scripts 02-06 (srcdir, filters, etc.) and execute each to create the respective plots.
+> Some Parameters have to be adapted within the code for the following scripts (srcdir, filters, ...)

 ```console
 $ julia --project=. scripts/02_figure_powercontour_single.jl